 Excel COUNTIF function examples

 As you have just seen, using COUNTIF function in Excel is very easy.
-However, the flexibility of the function allows for many criteria, including wildcard characters for partial matching, named ranges, other cells references, and even the use of other Excel functions.
-COUNTIF is truly a powerful function which can be used in a wide selection of real-life situation.
+However, the flexibility of the function allows for many criteria, including wildcard characters for partial matching, named ranges, other cell references, and even the use of other Excel functions.
+COUNTIF is truly a powerful function that can be used in a wide selection of real-life situations.

 Looking back at our Golden State Warriors example, we can count the number of games where the team scored more than 100 points.
 The formula to achieve this is very simple and uses the

 points_scored (cells C5:C16).
-If you are using a manually inserted numbers (instead of a cell reference) you will need to enclose it in quotes
+If you are using manually inserted numbers (instead of a cell reference) you will need to enclose them in quotes